thugsb/wsdl-cascade/docs/new-catalogue.md

 ## Once the courses have been added

 1. Archive the /catalogue/ folder on the server via FTP, re-enable the www destinations and publish each discipline folder!
 2. Edit the $old and $new in `renameCoursesPageHeadlines.php` and run it.
 Edit the `undergradCoursesYear` variable in the [_academic-year XSLT](https://cms.slc.edu:8443/entity/open.act?id=cc0aa4387f0000021c8ad4ac3f12f79b&type=format&).
+Publish the Undergraduate site.
 3. Edit the `$lastYear` in `moveLastYearsCoursesToArchived.php` and run it.
 4. Edit `FacultyPagesCurrentYear` and `FacultyPagesFutureYear` in `_academic-year` and republish the faculty site (although doing so without the Grad Courses in place will make them empty, so republish with caution).
 5. Turn off the reports publish-set, or at least make it only publish daily or weekly.